WHO WE ARE

 Who can be a member?

 The SIA is an industry body that is purely dedicated to supporting teachers and so, all swimming teachers are entitled to become members of the SIA.
+Many of our SIA members have multiple roles in the aquatic setting, including life guarding, duty manager, department coordinators, administration and customer service officer roles.

 What do members get for joining?

-All members are provided with a teachers starter pack including, bathers, cap, water bottle and Bather bag to get you started on your swimming journey.
+All members are provided with a teachers starter pack including, bathers, cap, and water bottle to get you started on your swimming journey.
 What's more you have access to the best support network exclusively for swimming teachers.
 If you have an issue you have access to industry and legal support.
 You have access to professional development workshops that count towards certain swimming teacher accreditations. most of all you become a part of the community of swimming teachers responsible for the above successes, and support the constant push for fairness towards swimming teachers.